TheChadMan72/node-zwave-js/packages/cc/cc.api.md

     RequestReport = 4,
     // (undocumented)
     StatusReport = 7
 }

+// Warning: (ae-missing-release-tag) "FirmwareUpdateOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface FirmwareUpdateOptions {
+    nonSecureTransfer?: boolean;
+    resume?: boolean;
+}

 // Warning: (ae-missing-release-tag) "FirmwareUpdateProgress" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)